The Field vs the Garden: Compelling Book Sheds New Light on Sin and the Devil

 As a vital text for any Christian, Billy Thompson’s latest book will assist anyone feeling defeated by sin during their quest to live in the presence of God.
 With pertinence to millions, the book is expected to resonate with readers around the world.

-Tulsa, OK -- (SBWIRE) -- 04/10/2013 -- While living in the presence of God provides a meaningful and purpose-driven existence, avoiding temptation and sin can be less than easy.
-Leaving millions of Christians in a moral dilemma, the teachings of the Bible can often add confusion to the problem.
+Tulsa, OK -- (SBWIRE) -- 04/23/2013 -- While living in the presence of God provides a meaningful and purpose-driven existence, avoiding temptation and sin can be less than easy.
+Leaving millions of Christians in a moral dilemma, poor bible teaching can often add confusion to the problem.

 ‘The Field vs The Garden: Keeping The Enemy Out!’, by Billy Thompson, deals directly with this issue.
 Seeking to help any individual’s spiritual growth and improve their relationship with God, it’s a powerful addition to any bookshelf.